Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 These monuments and artifacts are so old and fragile that they are sensitive to the touch of hands or bags and shoes, not to mention pens and the like.
 For more information on this, go to Heritage Watch.

 7. Challenge Yourself to Step Outside Your Comfort Zone

 Often, we go on cushy guided tours and retreat to our hotels for meals.
 Instead, you should:

-- learn a few words in the local language and use it.
+- Learn a few words in the local language and use them.
 You will surely get a smile from the hotel staff and street vendors.